frankwichw/TheNoMa/README.md

 # The NoMa
 The NoMa draws inspiration from games like Pictionary, and transfers it to an online, asynchronous environment.
 Users can:
 * Log in with their Google+ account
-* draw from a random prompt in their browser
+* Draw from a random prompt in their browser
-* guess what other users' drawings are supposed to be
+* Guess what other users' drawings are supposed to be
-Correct answers get you points, and a drawing rating system also awards points the higher the drawing is rated.
+* Get points through correct answers or when other users rate your drawing highly

 ## Deployment
 Visit the deployed app on Heroku: